AlexGustafsson/dobot-python/README.md

 * [x] <del>Implement the entire reference as a low-level API</del>
 * [x] <del>Create examples for all of the functions</del>
 * [x] <del>Create a high-level API with abstractions for easy use</del>
+* [ ] Create a high-level abstraction for engraving grayscale images

 ##### Connecting on macOS